Claude Inspector for MCP Apps: Test Claude Connectors Locally with sunpeak

 Does sunpeak support both Claude and ChatGPT?

-What is the sunpeak Simulator?
+What is the sunpeak Inspector?

 Can I test the same MCP App in both Claude and ChatGPT?

 Yes.
-The Simulator renders the same resource component in both host runtimes.
+The Inspector renders the same resource component in both host runtimes.
 Switch between Claude and ChatGPT using the Host dropdown to verify your app looks and works correctly in each environment.
 Both hosts share the core MCP App protocol.
 ChatGPT adds host-specific features like file uploads and downloads.
 Claude has its own rendering quirks that sunpeak handles automatically.

 Do I need to change my code to support Claude?

 If your MCP App uses the core sunpeak API (useToolData, useAppState, SafeArea, useDisplayMode), it already works in Claude.
-The Simulator component automatically includes both host shells.
+The Inspector component automatically includes both host shells.
 Claude has its own rendering quirks, which sunpeak handles for you.
 If you use ChatGPT-specific features like file uploads, those parts won't apply in Claude, but the rest of your app works without changes.
-Run sunpeak dev and select Claude from the Host dropdown to verify.
+Run pnpm dev and select Claude from the Host dropdown to verify.

-What happened to ChatGPTSimulator?
+What happened to Inspector?